This first article appears in the

 limiting health and clarity.
 As the work continues and if the

-practitioner is open to the process, the body will direct
+practitioner is open to the practice explained above, the body

-him/her to open up sutures, air sinuses, rigidity and
+will be free to open up sutures, air sinuses, rigidity, and

 blockages in the body to free up CSF—and the healing processes